 The Contractor Forum has been meeting since January 2012 and most recently in January 2019.
 The NHMF has agreed its aims and objectives, its membership, the fees needed to fund it and its terms of reference, which can be viewed here.

-If you are already a member of the contractor forum you can visit the member's area to get support, logos and M3 schedule reference files.
+If you are already a member of the contractor forum you can visit the members’ area to get support, logos and M3 schedule reference files.

 The initial membership includes a good cross-section of large, medium and smaller sized contractors and specialist sub-contractors.
-The forum is chaired by Paul Reader from Mitie, with Neil Watts of Breyer as deputy chair, and Liz Circuit as secretary.
+The forum is chaired by Ross Green from Kier, and Ben Virgo, from M3, as secretary.
 It is serviced by M3 who also service the NHMF.

 The benefits of membership include the opportunity to participate in meetings of the Forum and to shape the development of products and services that are widely used in the sector.
 Members receive copies of the NHMF Bulletin and are kept informed of the development of products, services, seminars and conferences under the NHMF banner, with opportunities to get involved in matters of interest to them.

 Any contractors interested in joining the forum should complete the NHMF Contractor Forum membership form.
 Meetings are open to subscribing members of the Contractor Forum.

 The next Contractor Forum meeting, will be on 19 September at Portland House, Bressenden Place, London, SW1E 5RS view details.

 Topics discussed at previous meetings included:

 - the need to manage customer expectations due to budget reductions and the associated impact on service delivery

 - how to deal with the fact that IT systems, while data rich, are not speaking to each other and are not being used intelligently